microsoft/dotnet/Documentation/compatibility/winforms-accessibility-changes-48.md

 Enabling the keyboard ToolTip invocation support requires adding the `Switch.System.Windows.Forms.UseLegacyToolTipDisplay=false` line to the AppContextSwitchOverrides value:
 `<AppContextSwitchOverrides value="Switch.UseLegacyAccessibilityFeatures=false;Switch.UseLegacyAccessibilityFeatures.2=false;Switch.UseLegacyAccessibilityFeatures.3=false" />`

 Note that enabling this feature requires opting in to the aforementioned accessibility features of .NET Framework 4.7.1 - 4.8.
+Also if any of the accessibility features are not opted in but the tooltip display feature is opted in, a runtime <xref:System.NotSupportedException> will be thrown on the first access to these features saying that keyboard ToolTips require accessibility improvements of level 3 to be enabled.

 __Use of OS-defined colors in High Contrast themes__
 - Improved high-contrast themes.